Buchu97/Java-Project/README.md

 ## Introduction

-This Java application exemplifies sophisticated Object-Oriented Programming (OOP) principles and design patterns, focusing on an inventory system for game development.
-It demonstrates the implementation of various design patterns including Strategy, Composite, Singleton, and Observer to address complex design challenges effectively.
+This Java Game Inventory System is a comprehensive application designed to demonstrate an in-depth understanding of Java's Object-Oriented Programming (OOP) principles and design patterns.
+It showcases how to develop a medium-sized application with features like inventory management, item crafting, and flexible search functionality.
+The project emphasizes the use of inheritance, encapsulation, polymorphism, and design patterns to create a scalable and robust inventory system for games.

 ## Features